what is HMO

 What is HMO?

-A house of multiple occupation is a rented home shared by numerous people who consist of either a single person, families or cohabiting couples.
+A house of multiple occupation is a rented home shared by numerous people who consist of either a single person, families or cohabiting couples on an Assured Tenancy Shorthold (AST).
 That’s essentially an HMO.
-However, it’s a bit more nuanced than that, as there are several types of HMO properties.
+However, it’s a bit more nuanced than that, as There are several types of HMO properties.

 Different types of HMO properties